ATNF/askapsoft/Code/Doc/user/current/doc/analysis/selavy.rst

   showing the outer borders of each worker's subimage, and each subimage is labelled with the worker number (starting at 1).
+* CASDA-suitable catalogues - in conjunction with the CASDA project (CSIRO ASKAP Science Data Archive), the following catalogues may be
+  created:

+  * continuum islands
+  * continuum components (fitted 2D Gaussians)
+  * spectral-line (HI) sources

-* CASDA-suitable catalogues - in conjunction with the CASDA project (CSIRO ASKAP Science Data Archive), catalogues of islands and components (fitted 2D Gaussians) are written in both ASCII (.txt) and VOTable (.xml) formats.
-These take their names from the **resultsFile** detailed above: replacing the *.txt* extension with *islands.txt* and *components.txt* (so if the **resultsFile** parameter is *selavy-results.txt*, the islands catalogue will be *selavy-results.islands.txt* and the components catalogue will be *selavy-results.components.txt*).
+  These are written in both ASCII (.txt) and VOTable (.xml) formats.
+These take their names from the **resultsFile** detailed above: replacing the *.txt* extension with *islands.txt*, *components.txt* and *hiobjects.txt* (so if the **resultsFile** parameter is *selavy-results.txt*, the islands catalogue will be *selavy-results.islands.txt*, the components catalogue will be *selavy-results.components.txt* and the HI emission catalogue will be *selavy-results.hiobjects.txt*).
 The VOTable equivalents will have a *.xml* extension.
 An example of the components catalogue can be found at :doc:`postprocessing`, while an example island catalogue is shown below.
+The HI catalogue is only produced when **HiEmissionCatalogue=true**.
 * Fitting results - when Gaussian fitting is done for the continuum sources, several files can be written: a catalogue in ASCII & VOTable format (differing from the CASDA-format components catalogue), and